-President Biden, Vice-President Harris, Admiral Aquilino, Commissioner Rettig, Senator Schumer, and Representative Pelosi, in their pleading, provided no rebuttable evidence that the Hawaiian Kingdom ceases to exist as an occupied State.
-Instead, they admit that Hawai'i was annexed in 1898 under American law and that Hawai'i became a state of American union in 1959 under an American, which is admission of the war crime of usurpation of sovereignty under military occupation.
+Neither by letter nor in pleadings that were filed in the District Court, Hawai'i Attorney General Lopez and Hawai'i Deputy Attorneys General Iha, Kanaka'ole, and Kau provided no rebuttable evidence that the Hawaiian Kingdom ceases to exist as an occupied State.
 Because international law provides for the presumption of the continuity of the State despite the overthrow of its government by another State, it shifts the burden of proof.
-As explained by Judge James Crawford, "[t]here is a presumption that the State continues to exist, with its right and obligations ... despite a period in which there is ... no effective government."65 Judge Crawford further concludes that "[b]elligerent occupation does not affect the continuity of the State, ever where there exists no government claiming to represent the occupied State."66 "If one were to speak about a presumption of continuity," explains Craven, "one would suppose that an obligation would lie upon the party opposing that continuity to establish the facts sustaining its rebuttal.
-The continuity of the Hawaiian Kingdom, in other words, may be refuted only by reference to a valid demonstration of legal title, or sovereignty, on the part of the United States, absent of which the presumption remains."67
+As explained by Judge James Crawford, "[t]here is a presumption that the State continues to exist, with its rights and obligations ... despite a period in which there is ... no effective government."
+Judge Crawford further concludes that "[b]elligerent occupation does not affect the continuity of the State, ever where there exists no government claiming to represent the occupied State."
+If one were to speak about a presumption of continuity," explains Professor Craven, "one would suppose that an obligation would lie upon the party opposing that continuity to establish the facts sustaining its rebuttal.
+The continuity of the Hawaiian Kingdom, in other words, may be refuted only by reference to a valid demonstration of legal title, or sovereignty, on the part of the United States, absent of which the presumption remains."